canonical/edgex-demos/openvino-object-detection/README.md

 sudo snap start --enable edgex-device-usb-camera
 ```

-Once you start successfully, some of the configurations gets uploaded to the EdgeX Registry and Core Metadata and the local files will no longer be used.
+If the service starts successfully, some of the configurations gets uploaded to the EdgeX Registry and Core Metadata and the local files will no longer be used.

+> 🛑 Check the service logs:
+> ```bash
+> sudo snap logs -f edgex-device-usb-camera
+> ```

 > ℹ To change the device/profile after service has started, update the local files, delete from core-metadata, and restart:
 >